 Disability license plates are only available to disabled veterans, and they must also apply for a handicap parking pass as well.

-People who receive a handicap parking pass must follow the handicap parking laws in the state of Oregon.
+Anyone who receives a handicap parking pass after completing the Oregon handicap placard application must follow the state’s handicap parking laws.
 You must hang the placard from your rearview mirror when the vehicle is parked in a handicap spot, or place it on the dashboard if you do not have a rearview mirror.
 The placard must be removed when you put the vehicle in motion.

 It is considered a crime in Oregon to falsely claim a disability in order to receive a handicap parking pass.
 If found guilty, the accused could face a jail sentence of up to six months, or a fine of up to $1,000 or both.

-A person with a disability must meet the following requirements to be eligible to receive a handicap parking pass in Oregon:
+A person with a disability must meet the following requirements to be eligible to receive a handicap parking permit in Oregon: